 - b.
 Alcohol/Tobacco/Gambling.
 All alcohol, tobacco and gambling advertisements/corporate identification within broadcast view or viewable by game attendees in the competition venue bowl must be covered at the expense of the host or venue.
 Any alcohol advertising that is deemed by the NCAA as not viewable from within the bowl does not need to be covered, whether in the concourse or in ancillary venues; tobacco or gambling advertising in the concourse must be covered.
 All other advertisements/corporate identification in the noted areas must, at a minimum, not be backlit unless otherwise authorized by the NCAA.
 This would apply to preliminary rounds and the championship rounds for all the NCAA's 90 championships. - c.
 External Signs.
 All exterior venue corporate signage, other than professional franchise identification, must be covered as specified by the NCAA and must be covered with décor elements as specified by the NCAA at the expense of the competition, practice and/or ancillary event venue(s). - d.
 Commercially Named Venues.
 Commercially named competition, practice and/or ancillary event venue(s) may display no more than two preexisting interior signs consisting only of the competition, practice and/or ancillary event venue(s)' name at the top of the venue, with placement designated by the NCAA.
 The competition, practice and ancillary event venue(s) signage design and placement must be approved by the NCAA.
 If the commercially named competition, practice and/or ancillary event venue(s) is an existing NCAA Corporate Champion or Corporate Partner, the NCAA, in its sole discretion, may allow additional branding of the commercially named venue(s). - e.
-Covering Existing Signage/Product Branding.
-Regarding any signage that is to be covered in accordance with these bid specifications, the practice, competition and/or ancillary event venue(s) shall not limit or prohibit the ability of the NCAA to use signage or other elements of its own third-party designees in covering such existing signage/product branding. - f.
+Covering existing signage/product branding.
+In regard to any signage that is to be covered in accordance with these bid specifications, the practice, competition and/or ancillary event venue(s) shall not limit or prohibit the ability of the NCAA to use signage or other elements of its own third-party designees in covering such existing signage/product branding. - f.
 NCAA Corporate Champion and Partner Branding/Recognition.
 The NCAA shall have the right to display branding/recognition (e.g., signage, banners, scorer's table, video board, ribbon board, PA announcements, inflatables, projections, kiosks, decals, window clings, lighting, street teams, logos) for the Association, its corporate champions and partners and media partners inside and outside of the competition, practice and/or ancillary event venue(s).
 These locations, include but are not limited to the concourse, within the competition bowl and venue exterior without limitation. - g.
-Official Stickers and Stencils.
 The NCAA shall provide the competition venue with the appropriate stickers/field stencils for the approved playing surface markings for the championship. - h.
-Fan Promotional Materials.
-If facility approves, patrons are permitted to bring in small signs and non-noisemaking items in accordance with NCAA and venue policies.
-Items may not include any (non-CCP) commercial identification. - i.
-Digital Inventory.
-At no charge, the NCAA will have full access to use and control of, all LED and other digital signage inventory, both internal and external to the competition venue.
-This includes TV monitors, video screens, video walls, LED fascia, and all internal and external signage, digital or otherwise.
-This includes all digital inventory to be made available at the time of the championship, inclusive of any inventory that may be added by the venue after this bid document is signed.
+If facility approves, patrons are permitted to bring in small signs (signs which can easily be held by one person and cannot block the view of anyone seated around them), as long as any writing or slogans on them are in good taste.
+In addition, it is permissible for patrons to bring in non-noise-making items (in compliance with NCAA and facility premium guidelines) as long as they do not include any (non-CCP) commercial identification. - i.
+At no charge, the NCAA will have full access to, and control of, any and all LED and other digital signage inventory, both internal and external to the competition venue.
+This includes TV monitors, video screens, video walls, LED fascia, and all external signage, digital or otherwise.
+This includes any and all digital inventory to be made available at the time of the championship, inclusive of any inventory that may be added by the venue after this bid document is signed.